Mivar: Products

 As a conservative company not focused on the leading edge of the market, Mivar initially ignored then-expensive LCD technology and was unprepared to react to their popularity.
-Yet, before LCDs outsold CRTs, Mivar introduced between 2004 and 2010 some new attractive and competitive LCD-CCFL TVs, and in 2011 a range of LED-backlit TVs, culminating in an Android smart TV.
+Yet, before LCDs outsold CRTs, Mivar introduced between 2004 and 2010 a range of LCD-CCFL TVs, and in 2011 a range of LED-backlit TVs, culminating in an Android smart TV.
 Their design was still simple and rational, with front-facing speakers for better sound, and despite market-mandated increasing reliance on non-European component and LCD suppliers (some of whom vertically integrated competitors of Mivar), case manufacturing and assembly was still carried out in Abbiategrasso.

 CRT TV production ended in June 2008.

-With the bankruptcy of the Friulan domestic competitor Formenti (Sèleco, Stern, Imperial, Brionvega, Phonola, ...) in 2004, of SEI-Sinudyne in 2006, and of foreign-assembling Q.Bell in November 2013, Mivar was the last Italian factory and for one month the last active Italian brand of televisions: by the end of the year, manufacturing was terminated, with the last unit being signed by the six remaining assembly line workers, and the television division remaining in business to offer after-sale service to date (mid-2020), with plans to continue doing so until 2023.
+With the bankruptcy of the Friulan domestic competitor Formenti (Sèleco, Stern, Imperial, Brionvega, Phonola, ...) in 2004, of SEI (Sinudyne) in 2006, and of foreign-assembling Q.Bell in November 2013, Mivar was the last Italian factory and for one month the last active Italian brand of televisions: by the end of the year, manufacturing was terminated, with the last unit being signed by the six remaining assembly line workers, and the television division remaining in business to offer after-sale service until 2020, having originally planned to continue doing so until 2023.

-The then extremely downsized company nominally became a manufacturer of rational furniture, offering table and chairs combinations for commercial use, with their design loosely based on those designed in-house for the comfort of assembly line workers; it is however doubtful whether said products actually made it to the market.
+The then extremely downsized company nominally became a manufacturer of rational furniture, offering table and chair combinations for commercial use, with their design loosely based on those designed in-house for the comfort of assembly line workers; it is however doubtful whether said products actually made it to the market.

-In 2017, Vichi daringly published an open letter to Samsung and other former rivals, declaring his willingness to grant free leasing of the new plant (except ordinary expense management) to anyone who wants to produce TVs, high tech products, household appliances or electronic equipment.
+In 2017, Vichi daringly published an open letter to Samsung and other former rivals, declaring his willingness to grant free leasing of the new plant (except ordinary management expenses) to anyone who wants to produce TVs, high tech products, household appliances or electronic equipment.